 Council Civic Amenity Site (Coxtie Green):

-Electronics including computers and phones (anything with a plug, battery or cable), printer cartridges, batteries, CDs, fluorescent tubes and light bulbs, paint tins
+Electronics including computers and phones (anything with a plug, battery or cable), printer cartridges, batteries, CDs, fluorescent tubes and light bulbs, paint tins, shoes, rigid plastic, coffee pods (aluminium and plastic), cooking oil, engine oil, scrap metal, wood and timber

 Food & Drink waxed paper and foil-lined containers (including tetrapak, pringles tubes, cocoa tubs etc) – council depot in Warley (off The Drive)